Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: Satisfiability Games

-Our model construction in the proof of Lemma~\ref{lem:existence} moreover yields the same bound on minimum model size as in earlier work on the coalgebraic $\mu$-calculus~\cite{CirsteaEA11a}: \begin{cor}[Small-model property] Let $\target$ be a satisfiable coalgebraic $\mu$-calculus formula.
-Then~$\target$ has a model of size $\mathcal{O}(((nk)!)^2)\in 2^{\mathcal{O}(nk\log n)}$. \end{cor}
+Our model construction in the proof of \autoref{lem:existence} moreover yields the same bound on minimum model size as in earlier work on the coalgebraic $\mu$-calculus~\cite{CirsteaEA11a,FontaineEA10}: \begin{cor}[Small-model property] Let $\target$ be a satisfiable coalgebraic $\mu$-calculus formula, with parameters $n_0,k$ and $k'=\lfloor (k+1)/2\rfloor+1$ as in the running notation.
+Then~$\target$ has a model of size $\mathcal{O}(((nk')!)^2)\in 2^{\mathcal{O}(nk\log n)}$. \end{cor}

-\begin{rem}[Polynomially branching models] In addition to having an exponentially bounded number of states (Corollary~\ref{cor:smp}), the models $(V,\xi)$ constructed in the above completeness proof are also polynomially branching, provided that the logic has the one-step polysize model property, which holds in all our running examples (Remark~\ref{rem:ospmp}).
+\begin{rem}[Polynomially branching models] In addition to having an exponentially bounded number of states (\autoref{cor:smp}), the models $(V,\xi)$ constructed in the above completeness proof are also polynomially branching, provided that the logic has the one-step polysize model property, which holds in all our running examples (\autoref{rem:ospmp}).
 By this we mean that there is a polynomial~$p$ such that for every $q\in V$, there is a subset $V_0\subseteq V$ such that $|V_0|\le p(n)$ and $\xi(q)$ has the form $\xi(q)=Fi(t)$ where $i\colon V_0\to V$ is the subset inclusion.
-This property is immediate from the construction of coherent coalgebras in the proof of the existence lemma (Lemma~\ref{lem:existence}), in which $\xi(q)$ is obtained from a model of a one-step pair over~$\FLtarget$.
+This property is immediate from the construction of coherent coalgebras in the proof of the existence lemma (\autoref{lem:existence}), in which $\xi(q)$ is obtained from a model of a one-step pair over~$\FLtarget$.
 With the exception of the standard $\mu$-calculus, this bound appears to be new in all our example logics.
 Of course, for graded and Presburger $\mu$-calculi, polynomial branching holds only in their coalgebraic semantics, i.e.\ over multigraph models but not over Kripke models. \end{rem}